MaximeROSINA/covid19/README.md

 ### Documents

-You can find a jupyter notebook document and the report linked in this github repo.
+You can find a jupyter notebook document and the report linked as well as the subject in this github repo.